RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 - In Nov 2018, an account is against Amber Heard's "loving, sweet girl" image and attacks her, Warner Bros, others.
 It claims bots promote her beauty.
 Then it currently today is a mentions-bot.
 <br>In Subjective Preliminary Claims, there's an ex-staff partner leaking in March/April 2019 which not only said the operations were pre-planned for years, but numerous other timeline issues showing in AH's exhibit files in 2022.
 - The Abusive, threats, and accounts folder shows graphic imagery and danger in these online operations.
-- "<a href="https://www.youtube.com/watch?v=uretrfMA-Io">Adapt and Survive" Amber Heard on YouTube</a> - This simulation in December 2020 was too outrageous, threatening, volimnious of hundreds of thousands of accounts, and obvious.
+- "<a href="https://www.youtube.com/watch?v=uretrfMA-Io">Adapt and Survive" Amber Heard on YouTube</a> - This simulation in December 2020 was too outrageous, threatening, voluminous of Hundreds of Thousands of accounts, and obvious.
 It immediately led to strong dedication to doing this study thoroughly and reporting.
 However, an AI Lead thought that others must be advocating for Amber Heard which was not true.
 The psy-op of operations online is intense.
 <br> Adapt and Survive then claiming with switching texts of 'a/the' of 'not a victim' is clearly to threaten her with inability to survive, but, we had to go in and find the timings and data ourselves.
 <br>A year after reporting the video, YouTube removed dislikes on their entire platform.
 The comments remain even today, and even a year later, 'dislike' was still being posted.
 - InformationTracer using CrowdTangle API and showing the share counts of the Anti-Amber Heard in Aquaman Petition did not match their interactions and share counts with the number of signatures it was obtaining.